 Filmmakers and theater producers have been more progressive in the past decade, with forthright and positive explorations of homosexuality in stage productions and some recent films.
 But homosexuality is nothing new or foreign here.
 During the 'sin city' period of colonial Singapore, the city was filled with brothels, opium dens and gambling houses catering to lonely migrant workers in a strange city where gender imbalance was the norm.
 Chinese men were said to outnumber Chinese women 15 to 1, and Indian and other laborer populations would likewise have been disproportionately male.
 Male-male liasons in those communities might have followed long-standing but discrete social traditions of both China and India.
 Young Europeans were normally single too, and older family men usually left wives and children at home.
-Local servants or houseboys may well have tempted the British to suspend their Victorian values and disreqard the strict laws whenever they could.
-There are many reasons to think they did, but written evidence, if set to paper, rarely survived destruction in the fireplaces of British officials or families who discovered memoirs they considered obscene.
+Local servants or houseboys may have tempted the British to suspend their Victorian values and disregard the strict laws whenever they could.
+There are reasons to think they did, but written evidence, if set to paper, rarely survived destruction in the fireplaces of British officials or families who discovered memoirs they considered obscene.
 Such was the fate, at the hands of his widow, of many personal papers of the British Orientalist and explorer Sir Richard Francis Burton.
 Fortunately he wrote elsewhere with observations about sex between men in this part of the region he called the Sotadic Zone, spanning the Mediterranean, across the Middle East and South Asia, to Japan.
 See the Wikipedia gay history of Singapore article.

 Media & Resources

 Element Magazine, the Singapore based, gay lifestyle bi-monthly "voice of gay Asia," can be downloaded from the Apple and Android app stores.

 Travel Gay Asia has listings for SE Asia, Japan, China, Indonesia and Sydney Australia, has good coverage of the Singapore scene.